kaltura/DeveloperPortalDocs/documentation/PlayKit/PhoenixStatsPlugin-Android.md

         phoenixConfigEntry.addProperty("timerInterval", timer value for HIT events - in millisecondes);//Default value - 30000
 ```

-## Setting the plugin config to the Plugin
+## Setting the Plugin Configuration to the Phoenix Stats Plugin

-In order for the Plugin to start loading, you need to set
-the plugin config you created -
+For the  Stats Plugin to start loading, you'll need to set the plugin configuration you created as follows:

 ```
 PlayerConfig config = new PlayerConfig();